THE BEST 9 CAMPING KNIVES OF 2019

 Inexperienced campers often believe folding knives are safer than fixed blades.
 However, the truth is that more campers get cut by unintentionally opening folding knives than by fixed blades.

 So, what are folding knives good for?
 Well, folding knives certainly have the convenience factor.
-You can easily fit a good folding knife in your pocket without discomfort.
+You can easily fit a good folding camping knife in your pocket without discomfort.
 Also, since folding blades are made more for convenience than durability, they’re often less expensive than fixed blades.

 The StatGear 99416 Surviv-All Outdoor Knife comes with a 440 stainless steel drop point blade that measures 4.25 inches.
 This product is full tang and the blade has a stylish black finish.
 With the handle, this knife measures 9.5 inches.